mindsandthings/Obsidian_Repo/1. Projects/Marbela mystery/Marbela text.md

 f.
 Even if Paisley's related to Octavia, there's no reason for her to have stolen the mural.

-## e.
-Oh no. Maybe she's better try to check the van for evidence...and hide it if there is any.
+## Oh no. Maybe she's better try to check the van for evidence...and hide it if there is any.

 Marbela's head spun.
 Mademoiselle Lifi receded along with the courtyard's din, leaving Marbela alone with nothing to keep her company but the increasingly insistent thought that maybe Paisley really had stolen the mural.